ammarqureshi10/SolidityInterviewTest/README.md

 ## Milk.sol
 Compile time errors (Total 6)

-- CONTRACT_ROLE is being used in 4 functions but not defined to any address on constructor
+- CONTRACT_ROLE is being used in below 4 functions but not defined to any address on constructor
 1. gameWithdraw
 2. gameTransferFrom